imjakedaniels/Project_SEMiCo/README.md

 Example:

-"Whoa man, Donald Trump is trending...
-Seems like they mention emails the most"
+"Whoa man, Avengers is trending...
+Seems like they mention spiderman the most"

 or

-"pretty stupid Donald Trump is trending!? don't people have better things to do with their time?"
+"pretty stupid Avengers is trending!? don't people have better things to do with their time?"

 Goals: